IFTTT/tablerize/README.md

 Here's an example that illustrates most of the features of Tablerize [test/example-2.yml](test/example-2.yml):

 ```
-class: [http-example-exchange, another-class] # this line is optional
+class: [http-spec-exchange, another-class] # this line is optional

 cols: # column specifications and ordering
 - name: k # is used to identify the column below